Limitations of Autoregressive Models and Their Alternatives: Background

-A neural parametric model $\Mtildep$ of a weighted language will typically guarantee this property.
+Neural models of weighted languages are typically ECCP models.
 The construction and execution of the neural network $\ptilde_n$ may perform a polynomial amount of total computation to score the string $\vx$.
-This computation may involve parameters that were precomputed using any amount of effort (e.g., training on data) or even obtained from an oracle (they need not be computable).
-However, the exponentially many strings of length $n$ must share a polynomial-size parameter vector $\vthetatpn$, which prevents the solution given in the first bullet point. \end{itemize}
+This computation may involve parameters that were precomputed using any amount of effort (\emph{e.g.}, training on data) or even obtained from an oracle (they need not be computable).
+However, the exponentially many strings of length $n$ must share a polynomial-size parameter vector $\vtheta_n$, which prevents the solution given in the first bullet point above.

-In practice one obtains a finite prefix of $\vThetatp$ by training.\jason{contentious: usually we learn parameters that are shared for all $n$} However, we do not consider whether such parameters are easy to estimate or even computable.
-We simply ask, for a given parametric model $\Mtildep$, whether a polynomially growing sequence $\vThetatp$ of good parameter vectors exists.
-If not, then there can be no scheme for estimating arbitrarily long finite prefixes of such a sequence---even if unlimited data, computation, pretraining (e.g., BERT \cite{devlin-etal-2019-bert}), and access to training oracles are allowed at training time.\looseness=-1
+In practice one takes $\vtheta_n = \vtheta$ for all $n$ and obtains $\vtheta \in \mathbb{R}^d$ by training.
+However, we do not consider whether such parameters are easy to estimate or even computable.
+We simply ask, for a given target language $\ptilde$, whether there \emph{exists} a polynomially growing sequence $\vTheta$ of ``good'' parameter vectors for any parametric model $M$.
+When not, there can be no scheme for estimating arbitrarily long finite prefixes of such a sequence.
+So for any polynomial $f$, any training scheme that purports to return a trained model of size $f(n)$ that works ``well'' for strings of length $\leq n$ must fail for large enough $n$\Dash even if unlimited data, computation, and oracles are allowed at training time.